marrinosnis/repos-master-changer/README.md

 > been created for a specific state of the project, e.g. the tests in the file `testCustomGitStatusFunction.sh` check the status of the
 > project with the `custom created git status` command.
 If there are changes that are **<ins>uncommitted</ins>**, then the test saves the changes,
 > run the test case scenarios, and in the end applies again the saved changes.
 If there **<ins>committed</ins>** changes that are not **<ins>pushed</ins>**
-> on the remote branch, then the test scenarios will fail, as the assertions with the messages will not be the same.\
+> on the remote branch, then the test scenarios will fail, as the assertions with the messages will not be the same because messages differ between git stages.\
 > Also, the file `testGitCommandsFunction.sh` performs some git commands were the state of the project **<ins>must not contain committed & unpushed</ins>** changes.\
-> To sum up, the previous 2 files: `testCustomGitStatusFunction.sh` & `testGitCommandsFunction.sh` when there will be executed locally,
+> To sum up, the previous 2 test files: `testCustomGitStatusFunction.sh` & `testGitCommandsFunction.sh` when there will be executed locally,
 > the state of the repository must not have committed and unpushed changes.
-On `github actions`, this issue is not appearing as there are no committed changes,
+On `github actions`, this issue is not appearing as there are no committed and unpushed changes,
 > and everything is already on remote branch-server.